Hair Replacement Surgery Process Indianapolis

 During the procedure, you will sit comfortably in a reclined position in front of a large flat screen television mounted on the wall.
 You can watch television, or you are even welcome to bring a favorite DVD to watch if you would like.

 What to Expect After Your Procedure

 After your procedure is over, you will be given post-operative care instructions to hasten the healing process.
-While you may resume most normal activities within hours, including washing your hair or going back to work, any strenuous exercising or lifting should not be attempted for the first 2 weeks after the procedure.
+While you may resume most normal activities within hours, including washing your hair or going back to work, any strenuous exercise or lifting should not be attempted for the first 2 weeks after the procedure.
 A follow-up hair loss prevention treatment program is usually prescribed to promote quicker and healthier hair growth as well.